Ambeco/async/README.md

  - **RunnableFutureBase<R>** extends SettableFutureStep<R> implements RunnableFutur
    - Cancellable Runnable that fulfills itself as a Future, then kicks off all the dependencies.
  - **FutureStep<R>**
-   Step that waits for all prerequisites to complete before executing a FutureProducer as a runnable.
+   Step that waits for prerequisites to complete before executing a FutureProducer as a runnable.
    - Has a Set of Future prerequisites
-   - If any prerequisites fail, the first exception is passed to the FutureProducer, with subsequent exceptions attached as suppressed exceptions.
+   - Has four prerequisite strategies (PrereqStrategy):
+     - ALL_PREREQS_COMPLETE: waits for all prerequisites to complete.
-   - If all prerequisites succeed, the FutureProducer's onSuccess member is called.
+     - ALL_PREREQS_SUCCEED: waits for all prerequisites to succeed, or one to fail.
+     - ANY_PREREQS_COMPLETE: waits for any prerequisites to succeed or fail.
+     - ANY_PREREQS_SUCCEED: waits for any prerequisites to succeed or all to fail.
    - **VoidFutureStep** implements VoidFuture, and **ValueFutureStep** implements ValueFuture.

 ## Executors